SpocWiki/_public/schema.org/predicate/Texts/has_utterances.md

 - [ #has_/text/_about_utterances :: Text ] or
 - [ has_text_about_utterances :: Text ]

-Text of an utterances (spoken words, lyrics etc.) that occurs at a certain section of a media object, represented as a &lt;a class="localLink" href="/HyperTocEntry"&gt;HyperTocEntry&lt;/a&gt;.
+Text of an utterances (spoken words, lyrics etc.) that occurs at a certain section of a media object, represented as a [[HyperTocEntry]].

 Predicated describes that:
 [ #has_/domain  :: HyperTocEntry ]